Filet mignon covered with a thick red wine and balsamic sauce, inspired by Acqua Al 2 in Florence, Italy.

 - pinch of salt and pepper

-- Preheat the oven to 415° F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
-Season both sides generously with salt and pepper.
-Combine all balsamic and red wine sauce ingredients in a small bowl.
-Whisk and set aside.
+- Preheat the oven to 415°F. Remove the steak from the fridge 30 minutes prior to cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
+Season all sides liberally with salt and pepper.
+This can be done while your steak comes to room temp.

-- Add the 2 tablespoons of butter to an oven safe cast iron skillet and turn up high, allow the skillet to become very hot first.
-Once the butter melts, place the filets face down and sear undisturbed for 2 minutes.
+- Add 1-2 tablespoons of oil to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
+Twirl the pan to distribute oil as it heats.
+Once the oil starts to smoke, place the filets face down and sear undisturbed for 2 minutes.
 Flip the filets and sear for an additional 2 minutes.
 This will give your filets a nice seared edge.

 Temperatures for steak